NVIDIA/NeMo-Framework-Launcher/README.md

 [Imagen](https://arxiv.org/abs/2205.11487) is a multi-stage text-to-image diffusion model that achieves an unprecedented level of photorealism and demonstrates deep language understanding.
 The model operates in several stages: given a text prompt, Imagen initially generates an image at a resolution of 64x64.
 It then employs diffusion models to upsample the generated image to higher resolutions of 256x256 and 1024x1024.

 NeMo Imagen offers a range of options to customize the training of the Imagen model.
 For the super-resolution (SR) model, we provide support for both the regular UNet and the efficient UNet architectures, as proposed in the original paper.

+### 2.8.
+NSFW

+NSFW Content filtering model offers vision based filtering solution to find explicit content.
+It's main usecase is to check outputs of the generative models like Stable Diffusion.
+Model combines zero-shot capabilities of pretrained CLIP with linear probing approach for fine tuning.

+During training, small classification layer is trained on top of frozen CLIP encoder, significantly imporving detection quality compared to just zero-shot classification.

 ## 3. Feature Matrix

 ### 3.1.
 ViT Models